Meet the Word Forestry Alumni

 During his Fellowship in 2004, Mikkel researched the risks and return issues related to forestland investment in the Pacific Northwest.
 He is the author of WFI Special Report “Managing Risk in the Evolving World of Timberland Investments.”
 He then went to work for Danish timberland investment advisor the International Woodland Company in Copenhagen, Denmark.
 In 2015, he joined BTG Pactual’s Timberland Investment Group, a timberland investment organization based in the US.

 In 1996, Claudio completed a one-year Fellowship as the Brazilian representative at WFI.
 Claudio graduated with a bachelor’s degree in Chemical Engineering in Curitiba, Parana in 1981.
 He received his M.B.A. in Economic Engineering in 1990.
 Claudio has worked in forest product companies in operations and projects for panels, sawmill, pulp and paper.
-He has worked for Global Forest Partners in their South American operations, for consulting firm Pöyry, and in 2016 returned to Klabin, the largest paper company in Brazil.
+He has worked for Global Forest Partners in their South American operations, for consulting firm Pöyry, and in 2016 returned to Klabin, the largest paper company in Brazil, working in Remote Forest Monitoring (satellite images and drones), Harvest, and Forest Products Market.

 Matthew is an infrastructure forester at Forests New South Wales with responsibilities for road construction and maintenance, and has worked in other operational roles including fire, recreation, weed control and fertilizing.
 During his Fellowship from 2007-2008 Matthew investigated the use of integrated field data management systems.
 Matt was sponsored by the Gottstein Trust and the Forest and Wood Products Research and Development Corporation.

 Mr. Jagdish Poudel finished his one year WFI Fellowship in March 2011.
-He surveyed small woodland/forestland owners abut their perceptions and knowledge of carbon markets and carbon credit systems.
+He surveyed small woodland/forestland owners about their perceptions and knowledge of carbon markets and carbon credit systems.
 He spent his year here learning about mechanisms of carbon trading and frameworks for successful models.
-He returned to Nepal to work on on a REDD+ pilot project for a year befor eretuning to the state to work on his PhD at Auburn University in Alabama.
-His current research focuses on forest carbon as well as other ecosystem services.
+He returned to Nepal to work on on a REDD+ pilot project for a year before returning to the state to work on his PhD at Auburn University in Alabama.
+Currently he works as Forest Economist at Michigan Department of Natural Resources and as an Adjunct Assistant Professor at Department of Forestry, Michigan State University.
+His work involves estimating economic contribution of forest products industries and forest-based recreation activities in Michigan.

 Eduardo is a Forest Engineer based in Brazil.
 His fellowship at WFI in 1997 – 1998 was focused on international wood markets, and he organized the Brazil Moulding and Millwork Conference at the World Forestry Center in 1997.
 Eduardo has skills in environmental issues and climate change.
 He has worked on environmental conservation, and forest production with small and medium land owners.
 Most recently, he is involved with Environmental Licensing, Permaculture, Agroforestry and Low Carbon Economy.